Planemo

 Three step process that every tool need to go through :

-planemo test <your_tool.xml> --galaxy_root=[path to your local galaxy instance] --test_data [path to the directory containing your testdata]
+planemo lint <your_tool.xml>planemo test <your_tool.xml> --galaxy_root=[path to your local galaxy instance] --test_data [path to the directory containing your testdata]planemo serve <your_tool.xml> --galaxy_root=[path to your local galaxy instance]

 If you don't want to use (or) don't have your local galaxy for testing,

-will download & spin-up a standalone galaxy to test your wrappers. make sure you installedPlanemo
+Planemowill download & spin-up a standalone galaxy to test your wrappers. make sure you installedPlanemowithin a python environment as instructed in installation documentation forPlanemo.Each of the above commands supports

-option. use it for the entire list of supported options.If
+--helpoption. use it for the entire list of supported options.If

-finds errors and warnings within your wrappers by ignoring the validation of correct XML schema. (read the documentation for more info, you might generally want to avoid using this option)planemo test
+--no-xsdoption is used forlintingthe tool wrapper,Planemofinds errors and warnings within your wrappers by ignoring the validation of correct XML schema. (read the documentation for more info, you might generally want to avoid using this option)planemo testexpects test data to be available in a folder named astest-data. you need to write tool specific tests and also provide test data for testing the wrapper, before running the command.

 Writing functional tests for Tool Wrappers